antony-jacob817/Plan-Scheduler/README.md

 ## 🧠 Vision

-**SmartPlan Lite** is built to **reimagine traditional planners** — merging clean aesthetics with functional simplicity.
+**Kalendo** is built to **reimagine traditional planners** — merging clean aesthetics with functional simplicity.
 Inspired by **Google Calendar**, it empowers users to plan their days without distractions or data loss.

 ---